Well, usually this is hers. However, sometimes it could be his.

 - Are your children safe?

-- The rest of your family and friends safe?
+- Are the rest of your family and friends safe?

 - Is your Partner predisposed to stalking you?